iapyeh/sshscript/syntax.md

 ### Alias styles:

-Initially, the with-command is simply prefix a “with” to a two-dollars command.
+Initially, the with-command is simply prefixing a “with” to a two-dollars command.
 Which means to open an interactive shell.
 Since the “with” is a strong hint, it does not matter how many dollars is following it.
 So, you can also prefix a “with” to a one-dollar command to define a with-command.
 The result is that any of the following styles defines a with-command:

 - with $
 - with $$